-The Toronto Arrows re-signed Jack McRogers for the 2023 Major League Rugby season.
-The 24-year-old hooker is 5’11” and 230 lbs.
+The Toronto Arrows re-signed Canadian international Jack McRogers for the 2024 Major League Rugby season.
+The 24-year-old hooker, who will be 25 in a couple of weeks, is 5’11” and 230 lbs.

 Jack did not play for the Arrows during the truncated 2020 season.
 He made two appearances for the Arrows in 2019, playing 21 minutes.
 He made 7 tackles with 2 dominant ones and had a tackle completion rate of 100 percent.
 Jack was also an Ontario University Athletics First Team All-Star.